nogginly/particlefx2d/README.md

 After the gem has been installed, using `ParticleFX2D` involves the following steps:

 1. Define an emitter
-2. Define a particle renderer (or use the ones included if you're using [Ruby2D](https://www.ruby2d.com/))
+2. Define a particle renderer factory and renderer (or use the ones included if you're using [Ruby2D](https://www.ruby2d.com/))
 3. Call the emitter's `#update` method from your app's animation loop

 ### Setting up an Emitter